backstage/backstage/.changeset/metal-spoons-change.md

 Note that the backend build is switched to `backend:bundle`, and the `build-image` script simply calls `docker build`.
 This means the `build-image` script no longer builds all packages, so you have to run `yarn build` in the root first.

-On order to work with the new build method, the `Dockerfile` at `packages/backend/Dockerfile` have been updated with the following contents:
+In order to work with the new build method, the `Dockerfile` at `packages/backend/Dockerfile` has been updated with the following contents:

 ```dockerfile
 # This dockerfile builds an image for the backend package.